 During a standard milking event, milk flows through the Merlin sensor.
 No diversion.
 No additional steps in the cow path.
 No change to existing parlor routine.

-Calibrated values are processed and stored.
+Values are processed and stored.
 Longitudinal records are built cow by cow, milking by milking — continuously updated and available through the platform interface.

 Alerts, trends, and reports are delivered to the right role — producer, nutritionist, veterinarian, or processor — in the format they need to act on the data.